RunJMC-Dev/RunTask/HANDOVER.md

 Restart HA, then add the integration via UI and paste tasks JSON.

+Open the RunTasks panel from the sidebar (/runtasks) to add/edit/delete tasks and hit "Test Now".

 Verify logs: "RunTasks loaded via UI with %d task(s)".

 Create/identify a to-do list entity (e.g., Local To-do -> todo.house_chores).

-(Dev) Temporarily change weekday/start_date in Options to force a due condition and confirm item injection by running the Run Now button or advancing system date/time in a test env.
+(Dev) Temporarily change weekday/start_date in the panel or Options to force a due condition and confirm item injection by running Test Now or advancing system date/time in a test env.

 6) Acceptance Criteria (v0.1)